sumwale/config/README.md

-Configuration files on the Manjaro Linux installation including configuration for awesome, neovim, borgmatic backup, custom scripts, customized themes among others.
+This is the set of current configuration files on my Manjaro Linux installation including those for awesome, conky, kitty, neovim, borgmatic backup, custom scripts, customized themes among others.
 Some of these are specific to my hardware so cannot be used without modifications on other systems.

 Some of the specific customizations include:

 * .zshrc, .bashrc use PATH and aliases specific to data and require manjaro-zsh-config to work as expected
-* .Xresources, .xsettingsd use 120dpi and whitesur theme with tela-circle icons
+* .Xresources, .xsettingsd use 120dpi and whitesur-purple-dark theme with tela-circle-purple-dark icons
 * .gitconfig obviously contains my information in the [user] section and requires git-credential-libsecret to be installed (Arch package has it while for others it may need to be built e.g. ubunu/debian have the source in /usr/share/doc/git/contrib)
-* .asound.state is specific to my soundcard configuration
+* .asound.state is specific to my soundcard configuration and is restored on startup overriding any changes that pulseaudio may have done
 * borgmatic backup configuration is specific to my borgbase account and uses secret-tool to obtain password
 * conky configuration uses:
   * CPU count of 12 (from /proc/cpuinfo which includes hyper-threading) is specific to my hardware so change the count/layout as per your setup
   * network devices named enp2s0 and wlp3s0 that may need to be changed
   * disk devices nvme0n1, sda, sdb are also specific to my hardware
-  * nitrogen with random wallpaper assumed to be in ~/Pictures/wallpapers
+  * nitrogen with random wallpaper picked from ~/Pictures/wallpapers
   * update-notifier.sh script in .local/bin for awesome wm which assumes ARCH based system having pamac and dunstify installed
   * user-services.sh in .local/bin that invokes the borgmatic service timer to ensure that backup is never missed and loads .asound.state
 * awesome wm configuration has many machine specific customizations noted in the next section